Levintsky/ML-tutorial/RL/MBRL.md

 		- Insight: approximate, few-step simulation of a reward- dense environment
 		- Problem setup: continuous state and action;
 		- RL: AC, on-policy; (IS not required)
-	- **STEVE**: J Buckman, D Hafner, G Tucker, E Brevdo, H Lee.
+	- **STEVE**: Google-Brain.
 Sample-Efficient Reinforcement Learning with Stochastic Ensemble Value Expansion.
 NIPS'18
 - Learn a model as context:
 	- **I2A**: DeepMind.
 Imagination-Augmented Agents for Deep Reinforcement Learning.
 NIPS'17
 		- Framework: two-streams